SofijaPistun/PyLadies_Snake/README.md

 # PyLadies_Snake
-The final project of the course on learning the basics of Python programming from PyLadies.
+The final project from the course on learning Python from PyLadies.